xmouyang/xmouyang.github.io/_news/announcement_5.md

 related_posts: false
 ---

-One paper on TSFM for building analytics accepted by [BuildSys'24](https://buildsys.acm.org/2024/).
+One paper on foundation model for building analytics accepted by [BuildSys'24](https://buildsys.acm.org/2024/).